 And voila!!!
 This cake was born!

 That happens quite often actually.
-I get my inspiration for tasty looking and sounding meals that might not be all that nutritious for us, and turn it into a healthy masterpiece!
+As a nutritionist, I get my inspiration for tasty looking and sounding meals that might not be all that nutritious for us, and turn it into a healthy masterpiece!
 Not always…..Haha!
 Sometimes they are disasters.
 But this one, is soooooo not a disaster…..

 How to make Paleo Lemon Blueberry Cake: